 |National Phlebotomy Association (NPA)||Best Intensive Program||26 weeks + 220-hour externship||$1,675|

 |American National University||Best Online Option||Varies (36 credit hours)||$12,600|

 |Heart to Heart Healthcare Training||Best Value||8 weeks||$1,075|

 What Do You Learn in a Phlebotomy Certification Program?

 A phlebotomist works in a clinical setting and collects blood for various purposes, usually donation or testing.
-Students in a phlebotomy certification program learn to safely draw blood.
+Students in a phlebotomy certification program learn to draw blood safely.

-Most phlebotomy certification programs cover the history of phlebotomy along with skills training, which includes labeling and sanitizing medical equipment, venipuncture (puncturing the vein), blood drawing techniques, blood storage and transport, safety protocols, and more.
+Most phlebotomy certification programs cover the history of phlebotomy and skills training, including labeling and sanitizing medical equipment, venipuncture (puncturing the vein), blood drawing techniques, blood storage and transport, safety protocols, and more.

 Many phlebotomy courses also emphasize soft-skills training to ensure phlebotomists can effectively communicate with patients, explain the procedure, calm their nerves, and make patients feel comfortable and confident during the blood-drawing process.

 How Long Does It Take to Become a Certified Phlebotomist?